-Live Music Now will embark on a 10-year strategy to embed our interventions within specific communities, working as a connector across local authorities, NHS Trusts, adult social care, children's services, music education hubs and services, and other local cultural and community organisations to deliver equity of service and access.
-It will establish musicians as key figures within communities, driving both economic and cultural agency.
-It will incentivise talented artists to work locally and develop long-term relationships in their own communities.
-This work will also enable cocreation and co-design with the communities, and use wider alliances to facilitate co-location of services and deliver better value for money.
+Live Music Now has embarked on a 10-year strategy to embed our interventions within specific places, working as a connector across communities, local authorities, NHS Integrated Care Boards, adult social care, children's services, music education hubs and services, and other local cultural and community organisations to deliver equity of service and access.
+It centres musicians as key figures within communities, driving both economic and cultural agency.
+Developing the pipeline of musical talent, it will incentivise professional artists to work locally and develop long-term relationships in their own communities.
+Focused on co-creation and co-design with communities, it will use wider alliances to solve relevant social issues of local concern, and address health inequalities.

-Within the targeted communities, Live Music Now will offer interventions that work with people of all ages, focused on those experiencing social exclusion and disadvantage.
-University partners have been brought on board to facilitate longterm evaluation from the perspective of our stakeholders, driving data, storytelling and our understanding of our own process.
+Within the targeted communities, Live Music Now offers interventions that work with people of all ages, focused on those experiencing social exclusion and disadvantage.
+University partners have been brought on board to facilitate learning communities and long term evaluation, tracking outcomes determined by stakeholders